ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/10365024">Sakura006</a></p>

-This year we're hoping to organize more collaborations at larger scales to present an even wider range of visual styles across osu! originals.
+This year we're hoping to organise more collaborations at larger scales to present an even wider range of visual styles across osu! originals.
 In fact, we're also in the process of recruiting more designers to join the team, and we're excited for everyone to see new perspectives they'll bring to future projects.
 For anyone who hopes to work on World Cup designs one day, don't be afraid to start creating and sharing your work.
 Everyone begins somewhere.
 If you're interested in joining, feel free to reach out to any design team member!
 We're always happy to see new designers take their first steps.

 </div>